 When you think about homemaking skills, you probably think cooking, cleaning, decorating.
 But before any of that gets done, you have to care for yourself.

 Homemaking is a lot of work!
 If you are constantly giving of your time and energy, you’ll get depleted and worn out.

 I see far too many moms and wives making time for everything and everyone else, but neglecting self care, and it breaks my heart!
 You can take care of yourself, your home, and your family.
 You don’t have to choose one over the other.

 When you do make self care a priority, you are then able to make your home and family a priority as well.

 It’s really a domino effect.
 I created a free checklist so you know exactly what to do to care for your home.
-Get the free Stay at Home Mom checklist!
+Get the Free Balanced Mom checklist!

 One of the best things I ever did for our family is eliminate the clutter in our home.

 Making supper on a counter top that is free of clutter is much more enjoyable than fighting all the clutter.
 It’s easier to clean when there is less stuff taking up valuable space in our home.

 Now, it is not a once and done deal.
 I still have a box in my basement that I fill with donations on a regular basis.